K. Sreeman Reddy

 Most Indians would rather belive in Indigenous Aryanism, which is religious pseudohistory because nothing in Indian mythology makes sense if you accept that modern Hinduism was created after 500 BCE.
 As explained in an old post, many characters in Indian mythology lived for tens of thousands of years.
 So, Indians firmly believe they were the original people from which all cultures and civilizations were created.
 This is at odds with history.
 Ever since Modi won in 2014 and his Hindutva ideology is rising, the majority of people started believing that ancient India had nuclear bombs, airplanes (Vimāna), advanced genetic engineering, etc. These beliefs are based on verses that talk about some mythical objects that are not even remotely similar to their scientific counterparts.

 The Abrahamic religions also have not spared history.
 Yahweh was originally a polytheistic god alongside El, Asherah and Baal.
 Many of El’s stories were copied and advertised as stories about Yahweh.
 After some time, they were both conflated into a single entity called Yahweh.
 This is something no Abrahamic religion can accept.
 Christianity, Islam, Judaism, etc, all claim that Abrahamic religions were monotheistic from the beginning despite the clear evidence that Abrahamic religions started from polytheism.
 They cannot accept this historical fact because that means their religions are wrong.
+Below is a family tree of Abrahamic religions.

 Politics